swells/deployr-cli/README.md

     --diconf [file]       specify file to load configuration from --help                prints cli help and exit

 ## Tab Completion

 **System Requirements**

 - bash

-Anyother shell will simply ignore tab completions.
+Any other shell other than `bash` will simply ignore tab completions.
+The first time you run `$ di` from the command line it will add to your `.bashrc` or `.bash_profile` or .`profile` the necessary hooks.
+Upon sourcing these files, the next time you run `$ di <TAB>` the completions with appear.

 Example: